 Lookback

 The tool allows you to broadcast your researches and sync all your customer feedback on a collaborative dashboard to share it with your team and stakeholders.
-The best part is the ability to add comments right on the seekback while watching and examining the videos.
+The best part is that you can add comments right on the seekback while watching and examining the videos.

-Our research results can take the form of an empathy map, customer journey map, user flow, value proposition canvas, etc. To create all those visual artifacts nice and quick, sometimes we use Google Slides and Pitch, but most frequently — Miro and Figma.
+Our research results can take the form of an empathy map, customer journey map, user flow, value proposition canvas, or similar.
+To create all those visual artifacts nicely and quickly, sometimes we use Google Slides and Pitch, but most frequently — Miro and Figma.

 Miro

-There is a lot of magic in the Miro UX tool.
+There is a lot of magic in the Miro.
 If you’re a visual person, like most designers, this app will make the visual parts of your brain shake with delight.
-We at Eleken love this tool, we even included Miro’s website to the list of our favorite landing pages.
+We at Eleken love this tool, we even included Miro’s website on the list of our favorite landing pages.

-It is a simple and pleasing to the eye collaboration whiteboard that works perfectly as a free-form ideation tool.
-We use it at the discovery phase of UX research for mood boards, user flows, customer journey maps, UX audit, competitors and feature analysis.
+It is a simple and pleasing-to-the-eye collaboration whiteboard that works perfectly as a free-form ideation tool.
+We use it during the discovery phase of UX research for mood boards, user flows, customer journey maps, UX audits, competitors and feature analysis.

 Daria, our UI/UX designer and Miro’s advocate, says she prefers this tool for her research because it’s “cut out for making schemes and models, with an ideal balance between default features and flexibility”.